danilocasim/odin-recipes/README.md

-# <h1>odin-recipes<h1>
+# <h1 color="green">odin-recipes<h1>

-###

-This Recipe Project consist of three recipe such as, Chicken Katsu, Artichoke Spinach Lasagna, Croissant French Toast and build it only with HTML
+<p>This Recipe Project consist of three recipe such as, Chicken Katsu, Artichoke Spinach Lasagna, Croissant French Toast and build it only with HTML</p>